So many companies are preparing to set up Google Analytics 4 over the next 9 months.

 - Emerging marketer who lives in Universal GA to track KPIs

-If this sounds like you and your company hasn’t made it too far along the GA4 migration path, get the GA4 checklist here.
+If this sounds like you and your company haven’t made it too far along the GA4 migration path, get the GA4 checklist here.

 Want to learn more about the analysts who created this checklist?
 Meet them below!